 Oliver is the son of Prometheus/Shane, a Greek Titan, and a human woman, Hayley.
 He was born around 2006 and raised by his mother who tried to find his father for assistance when Oliver started dying everyday only to be resurrected after a few hours.
 It is unclear if he has any of his father's superhuman abilities or only inherited the curse.

-- Cute Mute: Oliver stopped talking after he started repeatedly dying when he turned 7.
+- Dumb Struck: Oliver stopped talking after he started repeatedly dying when he turned 7.
 However, he does answer Sam when Sam asks Oliver if he wants to get ice cream.
 Oliver says he wants to stay and watch his father's body burn on the funeral pyre.

 - Healing Factor: Like his father, he recovers from all his injuries upon resurrecting.

 - Rescue Sex: How he was conceived.

 - Resurrective Immortality: Part of the curse he inherited from his father.

 - Revenge by Proxy: Zeus is delighted to find out that his curse also affects Oliver, and that Prometheus will suffer while he watches his son's deaths.